jaredV54/school_club_event_ticketing/README.md

 ## Database Configuration

-The application is configured to use SQLite by default for simplicity.
-The database file will be created at `database/database.sqlite`.
+The application is configured to use MySQL.
+Make sure you have MySQL installed and running, and update the database credentials in `.env` as shown in the installation steps.

-To use MySQL or PostgreSQL instead:
+To use SQLite instead:
-1. Update `DB_CONNECTION` in `.env`
+1. Change `DB_CONNECTION=sqlite` in `.env`
-2. Configure the corresponding database credentials
-3. Run migrations
+2. Run migrations (SQLite file will be created automatically)

 ## User Roles